Azure/bicep-types-az/generated/network/microsoft.network/2018-08-01/types.md

 ## AzureFirewallIPConfigurationPropertiesFormat
 ### Properties
-* **privateIPAddress**: string (ReadOnly): The Firewall Internal Load Balancer IP to be used as the next hop in User Defined Routes.
+* **privateIPAddress**: string: The Firewall Internal Load Balancer IP to be used as the next hop in User Defined Routes.
 * **provisioningState**: 'Deleting' | 'Failed' | 'Succeeded' | 'Updating': The current provisioning state.
 * **publicIPAddress**: [SubResource](#subresource): Reference to another subresource.
 * **subnet**: [SubResource](#subresource): Reference to another subresource.